phiwo94/yellow-pages-proj/readme.txt

 Goal
 ----
-Goal is to scrape all names completely with address and phone number.
+Goal is to scrape all names completely with address and phone number (estimate = 60.000.000 names).

 ToDo´s
 ------